ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 #### Push the image into a registry

 Once your image is built, you will need to tag it and push it to a registry.
-Several registries can be used (OVHcloud managed private registry, Docker Hub, GitHub packages, ...).
+Several registries can be used (OVHcloud Managed Private Registry, Docker Hub, GitHub packages, ...).
 In this tutorial, we will use the **OVHcloud shared registry**.

 > [!warning]
 > **Warning**